 AND BONUS!
 Here is where to eat after exploring the Barceloneta district:

-So what about you?
-Head to the comments below and tells us what’s your favorite thing to do in La Barceloneta: eating, swiming or walking around?
+What’s your favorite thing to do in La Barceloneta: eating, swimming or walking around?

 Marta is the founder of ForeverBarcelona.
 She is a passionate tour guide that loves Barcelona and loves writing too.
 She is the main author of our Blog, and is committed to sharing her knowledge about Barcelona and her best tips with our readers.